 Alexander Lake Pike Fishing

 Fly over Cook Inlet, the Susitna delta and up to Alexander Lake for a fun day of pike fishing.
-Trail Ridge Air helps you get a boat in the water with a full tank of gas and then you’re off!
+Trail Ridge Air helps you get a boat in the water and then you’re off!
 Pike are so abundant in Alexander Lake that you can spend the whole day just putting your hook in the water over and over.
 In fact, the Board of Fisheries even allows spear fishing or bowfishing for pike in Southcentral Alaska.
 Northern Pike put up a pretty good fight and are a little goofy besides – great for a family day on the water with the kids and for cool fishing photos.
 Bring your own gear, fishing license and lunch.

 Lake Creek Salmon and Trout Fishing